ManuelECdev/devops/README.md

 Makefile:
 This file is used for automatize the execution of some functions like installing dependencies, running circleci locally, lint etc...

+build_docker.sh
+This is script is for building the app as a docker container locally.

 run_docker.sh
 This is script is for running the app as a docker container locally.